jgkamat/DoCIF/README.md

 * Run your CI Tests in Docker
 * Use Docker to cache your builds to make them run faster (if you have lots of dependencies)
 * Use The GH Status Token API To let you know which one of your tests failed
+  * Easily see what went wrong in each test with automatic deployment of output files and a link in your status message.
 * Run your tests in the environment you want, not the environment someone provides you!
   * Ability to supply your own dockerfile to do this.
 Be careful though, you could break some things.
   * [DoCIF's tests are run using DoCIF](https://github.com/jgkamat/DoCIF/pull/4).
 Yes it was hard.
 It's also a good example of the end result from your point of view.